RISCVtestbed/riscvtestbed.github.io/_documentation/running_riscv.md

 You must first `ssh` to the `riscv-login` server where you will compile your code.
 The compiled code is then run on the RISC-V nodes using Slurm.

+> The whole cluster, including `riscv-login` is down due to a power issue.
+Planned resolution date 26th April 2023

 ### List of available nodes

 | Description  | Hostname | # of cores | DRAM | Status |